 Learning the names for colors in Lithuanian is an excellent way to increase your knowledge of Lithuanian vocabulary, especially if you are new to Lithuanian.

-In Lithuanian, the word 'color' can translate into a word with different versions, based on the singular/plural and other factors.
-For example, we have spalva that means a color; spalvas means 'colors,' more than one color.
-There are also spalvotas that translate to 'colorful.'
+In Lithuanian, the word ‘color’ can translate into a word with different versions, based on the singular/plural and other factors.
+For example, we have spalva which means a color; spalvas means ‘colors,’ more than one color.
+There are also spalvotas that translate to ‘colorful.’

 Below is a list of the colors.
 More can be found at the end of the post.